 If you choose a static pole, you are losing some obvious advantages.

 A static pole will not necessarily limit the beginner from learning anything you could learn on a spinning pole.
-If you are a VERY light user and just want a fun pole for home, a static pole would be perfect.
+If you are a VERY light user and just want a fun pole for parties at home, a static pole would be perfect.
 You could perform all the beginner pole moves and tricks on a static pole.